20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 This game is recommended for kids 7 and over but we found that our kids could play it at 5 years if an adult explained the rules and played with them, or if they played with an older sibling.

-The game itself is not hard, but small kids may need help building up the ‘lego board’ the game is played on the first few times.
+The game itself is not hard, but small kids may need help building up the ‘Lego board’ the game is played on the first few times.

 The point of the game is not to let your pirate fall off his plank!

-My kids often play with two players, but they use all the lego men.
+My kids often play with two players, but they use all the Lego men.

-In other words they are each playing two men who have to walk their own plank.
+In other words, they are each playing two men who have to walk their own plank.

-I found that when my kids were little, having two chances to win helped them play the game without giving up each time their lego man got close to the end of the plank.
+I found that when my kids were little, having two chances to win helped them play the game without giving up each time their Lego man got close to the end of the plank.

 When my kids were small they would at times throw themselves on the rug and give up when the game didn’t go their way.